anusii/solidui/README.md

 ## Quick Start to Create an App

-To create a new Solid-based app named `myapp` and published by `example.com` begin with:
+To create a new Solid-based app using `solidui` named `myapp` and published by `example.com` begin with:

 ```bash
 flutter create --template solidui --domain com.example myapp